California, Destinations, Travel, USA

 QUIK DOG

 I could have eaten Cochinita again, but I was in the mood for something a little smaller on our second day at WCC.
-QUIK DOG’s veggie dog fit the bill.
+The veggie dog from QUIK DOG fit the bill.
 Was it a great value?
-No, $13 for a hot dog is a pretty steep price, anywhere in the world.
+No, $13 for a hot dog is a pretty steep price anywhere in the world.
 But it was just the right amount of food and flavor for me that day.

 Müesi Cafe

 This cute, European-style coffee shop was pretty busy on the afternoon of our visit.
-We were only there for the (excellent) caffeine, but I think we would have returned for breakfast one morning if we had more time.
+We were only at Müesi Cafe (now closed) for the (excellent) caffeine, but I think we would have returned for breakfast one morning if we had more time.

 SAN FRANCISCO SHOPPING